pierrevouillamoz/collectives_reporting/README.md

 ## Analysis in practice

-First `upgrade_event` is applied to generate a complete dataset of events happened between two dates (e.g. from the october first to septembre the 30th the year after). upgrade_event requires functions : extract_location, location_correction and extract_age_gender.
+First `upgrade_event` is applied to generate a complete dataset of events happened between two dates (e.g. from the october first to septembre the 30th the year after). upgrade_event requires functions : `extract_location`, `location_correction` and `extract_age_gender`.
 The output is a complete dataset of event :
 - number lines : number of events
 - number of colums : attributs (55 !)

-To get a shorter version of this output, member can use function get_event  (same number of line, only 25 attributs.
+To get a shorter version of this output, member can use function `get_event`  (same number of line, only 25 attributs.
 Output of upgrade_event is named EVENT.

 Now, member could apply some filtration functions on EVENT :
 - `filtration_by_camp` (e.g. "été" or "hiver")
 - `filtration_by_tags` (e.g. "séjour")
 - `filtration_by_title`.
-This function requires to execute first get_parents_only to get the list of titles of event whose are parent event.
+This function requires to execute first `get_parents_only` to get the list of titles of event whose are parent event.
 This function is useful to generate all events linked to a parent event (e.g. all climbing event on a specific location and time).

 All this filtered functions generate an filtered EVENT dataset.

 Then analysis functions can be applied to the EVENT dataset (filtered or not).
-- event_analysis : the agregation of members players, time duration per event type and activity type.
+- `event_analysis` : the agregation of members players, time duration per event type and activity type.
 There is two count methods in case of several activities : activity types are merged and counted one time or activity type are not merged and counted twice.
 Twice counting could be useful if nomenclotura of activity is important.
-- activity_leader_analysis : agregation of members players and time duration per event, activity type and leader id (main leader).
+- `activity_leader_analysis` : agregation of members players and time duration per event, activity type and leader id (main leader).
 There are two count methods too.
-- leader_analysis : agregation of members players and time duration per leader id (main leader).
+- `leader_analysis` : agregation of members players and time duration per leader id (main leader).
 Only one count method.
-- The same reporting is available for coleader analysis : first get_coleader should be applied, then functions activity_leader_analysis and leader_analysis are applyed. get_coleader list only coleaders and remove main leader.
+- The same reporting is available for coleader analysis : first `get_coleader` should be applied, then functions `activity_leader_analysis` and `leader_analysis` are applyed. `get_coleader` list only coleaders and remove main leader.